TeaPerm/LetsGo/README.md

 ## Usage

-To use the API, simply make requests to the provided endpoint.
+To use the API, simply make requests to the provided endpoints.
 The frontend link will take you to the user interface where you can interact with the system.
-For detailed information on how to utilize the API and frontend, refer to our documentation.
+For detailed information on how to utilize the API refer to our documentation.

 ## Documentation